reframejs/reframe/readme.md

 :rocket: **Starters**

 Our starters assemble state-of-the-art tools into well-polished scaffolds.
-We design our starters to be simple and to include only what you need to build your MVP.
+We design our starters to be simple and to include only what you need to build an MVP.

 - [Reframe Full Stack](https://github.com/reframejs/reframe-full-stack) -
   Frontend (React, Goldpage) + Backend (Node.js, Hapi) + API (Wildcard)